 Relative Humidity in the Home

 The air is able to hold onto a certain amount of moisture at any time.
 Warmer air can hold onto more than colder air, but at any particular moment, there is only a specific amount it can handle.
 If the air has 75% of that amount in it, the relative humidity is 75% - relative, again, because temperature (and air pressure) change the capacity.
 Once the air has more than 100% of the moisture it can handle, we get condensation on surfaces, and steam in the air.
-At least in a house we get steam, outside we get rain.
+At least in a house we get steam.
+Outside we get rain.

 Good Options In Humidity

-The latest development in plank flooring is called Wood Plastic Core, which could be described as an engineered vinyl, or a 100% waterproof laminate floor, though the former is more accurate.
+The latest development in plank flooring is called Wood Plastic Core, which could be described as an engineered vinyl, or as a 100% waterproof laminate floor, though the former is more accurate.
 In terms of material, it's closest to a vinyl plank, but it's also much thicker, and pretty rigid, so it functions like a laminate.

 Also just considering the steam, you could get away with either bamboo flooring or engineered hardwood.
 The very substance of bamboo is naturally resistant to moisture.
 Think about it – it can grow in ponds.
 Engineered hardwood flooring is specifically and well designed to be less responsive to the environment in general.
 Swelling, warping, cupping, rotting, all things which would threaten a solid hardwood floor, shouldn't happen with either the engineered hardwood or bamboo.

 Bad Options In Humidity

 The aforementioned solid hardwood is not your friend on a bathroom floor.
 It is very responsive to humidity and temperature changes, is a great food source for any mold attempting to grow underneath, and it won't have a moisture barrier beneath it to protect the subfloor because solid hardwood is nailed down.
-That also means that if there is a flooding catastrophe, to remove and replace it will be more than a chore.
+That also means that if there is a flooding catastrophe, to remove and replace it will be more than a little, weekend chore.

-While less responsive to these issues, at the moment, laminate flooring is not a great choice either (I say "for the moment" because laminate technology tends to leap forward in surprising ways.)
+While increasingly better with these issues, at the moment, laminate flooring is not a great choice either (I say "for the moment" because laminate technology tends to leap forward in surprising ways.)

 Good for Sitting Water

 Working upward, our best options remain the stone and ceramic tile options, then vinyl plank flooring and sheet vinyl at the top.
-With the tiles we still have to worry about soaking the grout, but otherwise a spill is a non-issue.
+With the rocky tiles we still have to worry about soaking the grout, but otherwise a spill is a non-issue.
 Vinyl plank is beaten here by sheets only because sheet vinyl has no cracks through which water may seep.
 Otherwise, both are great with spills.

 – – – –

-David is a Writer at Floors To Your Home (.com), as well as the PPC Manager, a Marketing Strategy Team member, a Researcher, Videographer, Social Strategist, Photographer and all around Resource Jitō.
-In my spare time I shoot and edit video, explore film history, mix music (as in ‘play with Beatles multi-tracks’) and write non-fiction for my friends.
-Connect with me on W. David Lichty’s Google+
+David is has written and made videos about flooring products and installation since 2011 at Floors To Your Home (.com), where he is also the PPC Manager, a Researcher, a Website & Marketing Strategy Team member, Videographer, Social Strategist, Photographer and all around Resource Jito.
+In my spare time I shoot and edit video, put together a podcast, explore film history, and mix music (as in ‘play with Beatles multi-tracks’).
+Connect with W. David Lichty

-Follow Team Floors To Your Home on Pinterest
+Follow Team Floors To Your Home on Facebook